This information is intended for use by criminal justice agencies.

 Select No if it does not.

-If Yes, an ordinance offense code is required for every offense that will be charged as an ordinance violation instead of a statutory violation.
+If Yes, an offense code is required for every offense that will be charged as a violation instead of a statutory violation.

-See “Ordinance Number” above for information on how to cite to an ordinance offense that adopts or incorporates a statute or administrative rule or chapter.
+See “Ordinance/Administrative Number” above for information on how to cite to an offense code that adopts or incorporates a statute or administrative rule or chapter.

-Complete this only field if the request is to Add or Modify an ordinance offense code, and the ordinance is a misdemeanor
+Complete this field only if the request is to Add or Modify an offense code, and the offense is a misdemeanor

 - Select Yes if the recommendation is that the offense should be payable or if the recommendation is to change the payable fine amount.